oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/fusion-aiagent/fusion-aiagent.md

 - **Security**: OAuth-secured access to tools
 - **Decoupling**: Separate your tools from specific agent implementations

-## Task 1: Enable MCP in OIC Project
+## Task 1: Enable MCP in the OIC Project

-When you enable MCP for a project, the project becomes an MCP server.
-Any integrations registered as agentic AI tools are discoverable through the MCP server URL, and AI agent frameworks that support MCP can invoke the integrations.
-Each project has its own MCP server URL.
+When MCP is enabled for a project, the project functions as an MCP server.
+Integrations registered as Agentic AI tools are exposed through the MCP server URL, enabling AI agent frameworks that support MCP to discover and invoke these integrations.
+Each project has a unique MCP server URL.

 1. Access Project Details
     - Navigate to **Projects** in OIC navigation pane